digideskio/appliedStats/README.md

     - [ ] Counts, Proportions, and Odds
 - [ ] Part 5
     - [ ] Choosing the Right Analysis
+    - [ ] The Role of Data Transformations
     - [ ] Sharing Data with Others